 There is no question that all of these services are necessary today in order to remain connected, but you may select mobile plans that are more tailored to your specific requirements in order to avoid spending money on unnecessary calls.
-The same is true for your internet connection; if you are a casual internet surfer, you should go for a connection with less data transfer capacity.
+The same is true for your internet connection; if you only use the internet sometimes, you should choose a connection with a lower data transmission capacity.

 4. 27 percent of Americans are spending up to $50 per month on online shopping for clothing, shoes & accessories.

 We are all shopping for something or other on the internet, and we are particularly drawn to the attractive clothing and shoes that we see on various buying websites.